LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 This was necessary at times to ensure the parallel development of Lychee version 4 and Lychee version 3.
 As a result, the process of submitting a PR which modified both sides (Lychee-front and Lychee) goes as follows:

-* 1 &ndash; we take the 2 PR.
+1. we take the 2 PR.
-* 2 &ndash; we review them both.
+2. we review them both.
-* 3 &ndash; we merge on Lychee-front.
+3. we merge on Lychee-front.
-* 4 &ndash; switch Lychee-front to master, rebuild & commit on the Lychee PR.
+4. switch Lychee-front to master, rebuild & commit on the Lychee PR.
-* 5 &ndash; merge to Lychee master
+5. merge to Lychee master
-* 6 &ndash; Enjoy!
+6. Enjoy!

 ### Our Coding Style
 In order to ease the review of pull requests we adopt a uniform code style.
 Our Continuous Integration suite will